frostburn/hewmp/README.md

 |: ~1/2=M- ~5/4=M- ~5/4=M-_2 ~5/4=7-_3 :|x4
 ```
 ### Subgroup
-To make full use of Text2Music's tuning capabilities you need to tell it which mappings of primes should be affected.
-You can also use fractions like `2.3.13/5` or multiples of primes like `2.15.7`.
+When using a comma list a prime subgroup is automatically selected, but to make full use of Text2Music's tuning capabilities you need to tell it which mappings of primes should be affected by using fractions like `2.3.13/5` or multiples of primes like `2.15.7`.
 ```
-SG:2.3.5
+SG:2.3.13/5
 ```
 By default the correct subgroup is inferred from the comma list.
 ### <a name="temperament"></a>Temperament